stefanhige/rsom_feature_extraction/README.md

 ## VESNET

+* dice. handling when dice score is ~1e-14, which is probably when mask is empty in that patch. do we even care to backprop? or set dice to a higher value.. complicated -> it might acutally help to add some fraction of background dice, as this one is close to 0.99 in that case..
+      **as of now:** ??

+* function for hyperpar sweep

 * choose automatic probability depending on maximum of dice overlay **in progress** need verification sweep that minimize_scalar does actually find the minimum plot a plot prob against dice, to see if there's one or multiple minima
+ furthermore: implement function doing that for a set of volumes, and they might have multiple global minima

 * major: implement possibility to pass sparsly annotated data.